smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 In addition, you can use

 - `scheduler`: A scheduled executor for scheduling tasks.
 Be careful, you have to take care on your own that scheduled tasks are cancelled when the rule is unloaded.
+One way to ensure this, is to add the returned `ScheduledFuture` to the `futures` set.

 Methods/fields not mentioned in this documentation are for internal use only and should not be used in rules.